amandakhoo/CIDS2023/code/README.md

 ## Software dependencies

 To run this software, make sure that the data is available in the root directory.
+`download-data.sh` will download this for you if you have `wget` installed.
+If that doesn't work, try clicking on the link that `wget` operates on and downloading manually.

 You can run this code either locally or through `docker`.
 To run locally, ensure that you have `python3` installed,